sscheib/sscheib.github.io/_posts/2023-05-01-debootstrapping-debian.md

 set clipboard=unnamed
 {% endhighlight %}

-It is a pain if you have to do this (and even remembering to do so) everytime you add a new user.
+It is a pain if you have to do this (and even remembering to do so) every time you add a new user.
 This is why we make use of `/etc/skel` and simply add a file in there called `.vimrc` with the line from above.
 {% highlight shell %}
 echo 'set clipboard=unnamed' > /etc/skel/.vimrc
 {% endhighlight %}